x`

 Category:

 Bird nesting is often treated as a minor operational issue.
-In reality, it is a long-term cost driver for infrastructure owners.
+In reality, it is a long-term cost driver for warehouse and industrial facility operators.
 Nests form quietly, spread across structures, and trigger recurring expenses that compound year after year.
 When nesting becomes established, maintenance budgets absorb the impact long after the birds are gone.

 Bird Nesting Creates Ongoing Cleanup Expenses